LinusB/FinalsBadUSB/README.md

 # FinalsBadUSB
 # Project Overview
-This project demonstrates a sophisticated attack vector leveraging physical access and USB manipulation.
+This project, part of the IT-Security final project at Hanyang University, demonstrates a sophisticated attack vector leveraging physical access and USB manipulation.
 The core concept is the creation of a BadUSB device that, when plugged into a Windows system, exploits the system's unlocked state.
 Additionally, a phishing website is deployed to enhance the attack's effectiveness.
+This project is intended solely for academic purposes.

 # Repository Structure
 initialCode.py: The initial script executed when the USB is plugged in.<br /><br />